hyoo-ru/mam_mol/crowd/readme.md

 - Same state can be reinterpreted as any CROWD Storage.
 - CROWD Storage type can be changed dynamicaly without data migration.
-- Cross-merge available through different CROWD Storages.
+- Cross-merge available between different CROWD Storages.

 ### Ordered